Skip to content

 • Increased Efficiency: With Egan Drive through lanes in “continuous green” free-flow, more green time can be provided to the other signalized turning movements – reducing delays at the intersection

 The project was nominated by the region for funding through the Statewide HSIP (Highway Safety Improvement Program).
 All submitted HSIP projects are scored by the State Traffic & Safety Office, and funded in order of their likelihood to eliminate or minimize serious crashes and fatalities.
-This project was successfully awarded HSIP funds with design in FY24-25 and construction slated for FY26.
+This project was awarded HSIP funds with design in FY24-25 and construction in FY26.

 If you have questions and/or would like to submit comments, please contact the project team or fill out the comment form.